Trainee Positions At Prince of Wales Hospital

 Department Meetings

-Weekly clinical meeting (presented by advanced trainee)
+Weekly clinical meeting (presented by advanced trainees)

 Neuroradiology meeting